 Compare My Move’s team is here to help by connecting you with the right international removal company for the job.
 We only work with verified removal specialists, ensuring you’re provided with the highest quality services possible.

 During the packing process, you’ll need to decide which type of shipping option will be best suited to your requirements.
 As Belgium is easily accessible by air, sea and road, you have a few options available to you.
 These include:

 The type of shipping you choose should depend on your budget, personal preference and the volume of items being moved.
-You will also have the option of using multiple services from those listed above.
+You will also have the option of using multiple services when shipping furniture overseas.